Hiring Faculty with Tenure

 - Brief description of the recruitment/identification/finalist process and rationale for selecting this finalist above others.
 Please explain the active steps taken to recruit a diverse pool of the most talented and accomplished candidates in the field.

-- EEO report from Interfolio (if recruitment was managed in Interfolio)
+- EEO report from Interfolio (if recruitment was managed in Interfolio) and/or similar demographic reports in cases where third-party application management systems are employed.

 - Tenure and tenure-track faculty demographic report for hiring department (or college/school if non-departmentalized)